 To apply for the fellowship applicants must supply:

-- a creative nonfiction writing sample of no more than 12,000 words excerpted from the proposed project; and
+- a creative nonfiction writing sample of no more than 12,000 words excerpted from the proposed project

-To be eligible for this fellowship applicants must be United States citizens or permanent residents.
+To be eligible for this fellowship applicants must be United States citizens or possess a legal work permit.
 An application fee of $30 is payable at the time of submission.
 This will be used by the magazine to help cover the administrative costs associated with the prize.

 The Oxford American does not require that the writer or the proposed project have a particular tie to the South; however, applications of equal literary value that align with the Oxford American’s mission will be given preference.

-The Oxford American also welcomes unsolicited fiction and nonfiction submissions, as well as proposals for articles (poetry submissions are currently closed).
+The Oxford American also welcomes unsolicited fiction and nonfiction submissions, as well as proposals for articles.
 General issues appear in March, June and September.
-An annual Southern Music Issue is published each December.
+An annual Southern Music Issue is published each November.
 Visit the Oxford American website for further details.